It was on YouTube that I first heard the meaning of the Tao Te Ching’s opening line: “道可道,非常道”:

 “There is not a single thing — where could dust gather?”

 It is not that the outer material world is empty.
 Someone on YouTube said that the vast empty space in atoms proves the emptiness.
 He gave himself away.
-Slam your head into a wall, and you get blood over your face.
+Slam your head into a wall, and you get blood all over your face.
 There is real substance there.

 “Emptiness” is the state of mind when you attain the Tao.